 Lexipol's Program Manager, Mike Ranalli, opines that, in the context of the use of force, "mere words in a policy" will not change human behavior.
-He argues that agencies should instead use less restrictive policies that give officers the discretion to use force whenever objectively reasonable, have required by law in California.
-As explained by legal scholars Joanna Schwartz and Ingrid Eagly, Ranalli also argues that policies strictly prohibiting the use of force, written in a legally-compliant "shall not" fashion, "are not effective" and that officers instead should use less restrictive policies in combination with training-all while "hop[ing] that they make sound tactical decisions."
-196
+193 He argues that agencies should instead use less restrictive policies that give officers the discretion to use force whenever objectively reasonable, 194 rather than only when necessary in the defense of human life as required by law in California.
+As explained by legal scholars Joanna Schwartz and Ingrid Eagly, 195 Ranalli also argues that policies strictly prohibiting the use of force, written in a legally-compliant "shall not" fashion, "are not effective" and that officers instead should use less restrictive policies in combination with training-all while "hop[ing] that they make sound tactical decisions."

 In the context of eyewitness identification, strong policies help to ensure that innocent people are not incorrectly identified as the perpetrators of crimes that they did not commit.
 Mere "hope," supported by lenient, noncompliant protocol, is not enough to ensure that police abide by California Penal Code § 859.7.
 Nor does mere "hope" keep police accountable.
 Rather than hoping that police comply with the law, agencies must implement the five evidence-based practices for eyewitness identification procedures as mandated in California Penal Code § 859.7.
 Lexipol's rationale for greater officer flexibility has even less justification when applied to eyewitness identification procedures, which do not involve the same type of public safety considerations or need for individualized judgment as use of force situations.
 Lexipol and its subscribing law enforcement agencies should readily implement mandatory protocols that comply with Penal Code § 859.7.